Natestah/BlitzSearch/README.md

 Mirrored from https://natestah.com

 ## Universal Search
-* A Stand alone Windows (x64) Search Tool that works together with Many Popular IDE's and Text Editors.
+* A Stand alone Windows (x64) Search Tool that works together with Many Popular IDEs and Text Editors.
 ## Dynamic Results, its not just about Speed
 * Search code for words on a line.
 * Stack query types ( words, and literal, or regex )